TheGigaMaster/Personal-BL3-mods/Weapon Overhaul/README.md

 To find what weapons are buffed/nerfed, please refer to the spreadsheet above (also WIP).
 See the individual tab you want for a specific weapon (IE Base Pistol DMG).
 Weapons in yellow are currently not working and I need to rework.

 Items highlighted in green are buffed, and red are nerfed.
+I'll be working on creating a sheet which just lists all the item buffs/nerfs in a simple easy to read format.
+However, that's a later thing, as I'm still laying the groundwork for the mod and adding items, then I will work on balance and fine tuning.

 #

+0.1.8.1 - Added and balanced Guardian Takedown Weapons with red text changes included.
+These guns should feel considerably more powerful compared to the base game stats they have.

 0.1.8 - Re-balanced base game snipers.